 However, try to ease your system back into its habits by eating lightly for a few days after the cleanse.
-You can gradually return to consuming all your old foods, but make sure you introduce them in a steady progression.
+You can gradually return to consuming all your previous food preferences, but make sure you introduce them in a steady progression.

 What Are the Pros and Cons of a Juice Cleanse?

 Like every radical process that’s known to shake up our body, juicing has its own set of pros and cons attached to it.